ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 Don't use OITs for storing personal data until you have addressed the need to get consent first.
 Check if using the OIT might need an update to existing privacy policies or notices.
 Don't use OITs if unlawful disclosure of the information they process might cause damage or distress.

 Data protection legislation might also limit _where_ you can process personal data.
 An OIT should have a privacy statement that describes where it stores or processes data.
-Be ready to contact the OIT provider for more information about this aspect of their service.
+Be ready to ask the OIT provider for more information about this aspect of their service.

-Be sure you can fulfil your data protection responsibilities when using an OIT.
+Be sure you're able to fulfil your data protection responsibilities when using an OIT.
 It might be helpful to complete a [Privacy Impact Assessment (PIA)](https://intranet.justice.gov.uk/guidance/knowledge-information/protecting-information/privacy-impact-assessments/).

-Complying with personal information requirements can be complex.
+Complying with personal information requirements is often complex.
 Don't hesitate to ask for advice:<br/>
 ![](https://intranet.justice.gov.uk/app/uploads/2018/02/3d58a7dd7083aa02245a5c9c8796bcd6.gif)

-<p>&nbsp;</p>
+<a id="classification-and-security"></a>

 ### Classification and security

 An OIT can only store or process information [classified](https://www.gov.uk/government/publications/government-security-classifications) at `OFFICIAL` level.

 Think about the MOJ information you work with.
-What would happen if you lost it, or it's stolen, or published in the media?
+What might happen if you lost it, or it's stolen, or published in the media?
 Suppose the information was overheard in a cafe, or read from your screen on a crowded train.
-Could there be damaging consequences?
+Might there be damaging consequences?
 If the answer is 'No', then it's probably OK to use OITs to store or send that information.

 Think also about information moving across the Internet.
 The data might be safe within the MOJ and in an approved OIT.
 But what about the connection between the two?
 Sending information might involve insecure networks.
 Be aware of the security implications.
 Check that enough suitable security measures are in place to protect the information.
 For example, check for encryption of network connections using [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security).
 A simple way to do this is to look for the secure connection indicator in your web browser:<br/>
 ![](https://intranet.justice.gov.uk/app/uploads/2018/02/guidance-for-using-open-internet-tools-01.png)